AngieGichane/PLP-Assignments/README.md

 Write an SQL statement to update the age of the student with ID 2 to 20 in the student table.

 # Database Week 4 Assignment
-## Submission Instructions
-📂 Write all your SQL queries in the answers.sql file.
-✍️ Answer each question concisely and make sure your queries are clear and correct.
-🗣️ Structure your responses clearly, and use comments if necessary to explain your approach.

 ## 📚 Assignment Questions
 ### Question 1
 1. Write an SQL query to show the total payment amount for each payment date from payments table.